vhsthetic/missinglink/README.md

     09.19.10 - added filetype transfer-excluding feature
-    09.24.10 - fixed excludetypes error, discovered that log checking feature no longer works 12.08.16 - changed the requirement of "http://tracker" to just "http://"
+    09.24.10 - fixed excludetypes error, discovered that log checking feature no longer works 12.08.16 - changed the requirement of "http://tracker" to just "http://" 12.09.16 - swapped gtk2 icons for custom icons representing options to encode v0 v2 and 320